ckuelker/quick-guide-en-us/DevOps/Monitoring/zabbix.md

 aptitude install zabbix-server-mysql
 ```

-Secure the database server (if not already done).
-The questions are
+Back up the database server (if not already done).
+These questions are
 self-explanatory.

 ```bash